dhansel/VDM1/README.md

 See [here](/programs) for information on how to load and run some VDM-1 software on the Altair.

+Note that the source code for the software emulator is supplied in the "Windows" directory, including a Visual Studio project set up to compile it.

 ## Hardware emulator

 Of course running the VDM-1 display as a Windows application is not very satisfying.